The Apple Watch Series 5 smartwatch (prices start at $599) looks exactly like its predecessor, the Series 4.

 In terms of step tracking, the Series 5's readings were very close to those of my calibrated Series 4 watch, with a difference of only 1 per cent.
 That is really good for a smartwatch that has not been calibrated.

-On my usual 5km jogging route, the tracked distance using Global Positioning System was only 20m off.
+Tracking my usual 5km jogging route using Global Positioning System, the tracked distance was only 20m off.

 For swims, the Series 5 is equally impressive.
 It was able to accurately pinpoint the number of laps I did and the kind of swim strokes I used.